bxdoan/bxdoan/README.md

 <div align="center">

-> Moving on doesn’t mean you forget about things.
-It just means you have to accept what’s happened and continue living.
+> It is never too late to be what you might have been.

-> — Erza Scarlet —
+> — George Eliot —

 </div>